altereg0/3EQ4MRKk/README.rst

 .. code-block:: shell

-    pip install -e .
+    pip setup.py develop

 Running
 -------

-Once installed you can run the service using the ``falcon-example`` command.
+Once installed you can run the service using the ``aness`` command.

 .. note::

-    The service connects to a MySQL database.
-You'll need to edit the service config in ``etc/example/config.yml`` to match your configuration.
+    The service connects to a SQLite database.
+You'll need to edit the service config in ``etc/config.yml`` to match your configuration.

 Running Tests
 -------------